cjboake/cjcc/src/notes.md

 - Yesterday was not super successful, but at least I realized what an important next step is.
 - To implement the ideas that I describe above, I am instead going to utilize the function->body as a body[], so that it can hold many expressions.
 As such, all of the functions will still be able to connect via Ast nodes, and any looping will be much more contained.

+- Well, my sanity was in question the whole time, but we can now successfully parse functions with multiples expressions.
+That was one of the more "magical" problems.
+For whatever reason, since my parsing wasn't getting characters in the proper order, I was getting random ascii values and it was really making me question... all of my life choices up until this point.

+- I really made more progress than I realized today, but because I thought that this was already done, it's annoying to have to actually do it.
+But that's life sometimes...
+Now it actually works with multiple expressions though, and should hook up multiple functions too, so at least I shouldn't have to revisit this in a major way.
+- So tomorrow, I'll actually move on to the code gen for the vars.
+- Also, I finally properly separated everything into files, which it was very much time to do.